Harold Budd: Education, academic career and early works

-After completing his degree in composition in 1969, Budd took up a teaching position at the California Institute for the Arts.
+After completing his degree in composition in 1969, Budd took up a teaching position at the California Institute of the Arts.
 In 1970, he released his first piece, The Oak of the Golden Dreams, which he recorded with an early model Buchla modular synthesizer at the institute.

-At the encourage of Brian Eno and Marion Brown, he left CalArts for London.
+At the encouragement of Brian Eno and Marion Brown, he left CalArts for London.
 Soon afterwards, Budd gave up composition, disgusted by the "academic pyrotechnics" of the avant-garde community.

 In London, he found his composing community of Eno, Gavin Bryars, Michael Nyman, and the members of the Cocteau Twins.

-In 2004, Budd and his wife moved to Monument House in Joshua Tree.
+In 2004, Budd and his wife moved to Monument House in Joshua Tree, California.